What is Helicobacter pylori (H. pylori)?

 H. pylori is common.
 Many people have it.
 Most people who have it won’t get ulcers

 or show any symptoms.
 But it is a main cause of ulcers.

 H. pylori attacks the lining that protects your stomach.
-The bacteria makes an enzyme
+The bacteria make an enzyme

 called urease.
 This enzyme makes your stomach acids less acidic.
-This weakens your
+It also weakens your

 stomach’s lining.
 Your stomach cells then have greater risk of being hurt by acid

 and pepsin, strong digestive fluids.
 That can lead to sores or ulcers in your stomach

 The H. pylori bacteria can also stick to stomach cells.
 Your stomach can’t protect

 itself very well.
 The area gets red and swollen (inflamed).